 The substance abuse assessment portion of a substance abuse evaluation is usually in person and will go more in-depth about the nature of your substance abuse.
 You can expect the assessment to last a few hours as the evaluator asks more specifics about your current substance use, treatment history, current and past withdrawal symptoms, medical history, mental health history including trauma, significant developmental milestones, family dynamics, past and current family substance abuse, and anything else the evaluator may find significant for the assessment.

-Many substance abuse evaluators use a format developed by the American Society of Addiction Medicine (known as ASAM).
+American Society of Addiction Medicine (known as ASAM).
 ASAM uses six dimension categories to determine the severity of your use.
 These dimensions are:

 1 – Acute Intoxication and/or Withdrawal Potential